sjtalkar/capstone_dashboard/docs/insights_from_eda.md

 **Commercial Peaks Analysis**

+`Note:` Dips in values in 2020 and 2021 are due to discontinuation in expeditions during Covid

 As mentioned above, as per the dataset, we have information for five peaks with commercial expeditions: Ama Dablam, Cho You, Everest, Lhotse and Manaslu.
 In this page we take a deeper dive into data to compare the